 Fortunately, though, the battles of this war were mainly fought in the courts, eventually reaching all the way to the U. S. Supreme Court.
 The final agreement provided that the AT&SF would retain Raton Pass while the D&RG would take possession of the Royal Gorge route.

-This Rio Grande was originally projected as a north south railroad with branches into the mountains, but all this forced a major reconsideration of destinations.
+The Denver & Rio Grande was originally projected as a north south railroad with branches into the mountains, but all the conflicts forced a major reconsideration of destinations.
 The D&RG eventually evolved as an east west route with its main line between Denver and Salt Lake City.
 In later years, railroad advertising referred to the Denver & Rio Grande as, "The Royal Gorge Route", while the Santa Fe was known as, "The Grand Canyon Route".

 For many years afterward, the Royal Gorge was one of the most scenic of several alternate transcontinental railway routes across the American west.
 Once the domain of such suggestively named trains as The Scenic Limited and The Panoramic, regular passenger service here ended July 27, 1967.
 The last regular passenger trains were Denver & Rio Grande Western (the Western was added in later years) east bound Train 1 and west bound Train 2 proudly named, "The Royal Gorge".